stevegt/cc-guide/README.md

 inflexible and difficult to modify or scale, making it harder for communities to adapt to changing circumstances.

+### The need for decentralized systems

-In contrast, decentralized systems offer advantages such as greater resilience, privacy, and autonomy.
+Decentralized systems offer advantages such as greater resilience, privacy, and autonomy.
 Decentralization promotes collaboration, innovation, and diversity by allowing more participants to contribute.
 Decentralized decision-making and data storage can also help prevent censorship or interference from third parties.
 Overall, decentralization can lead to a more equitable and democratic internet.

 In contrast to centralized systems, decentralized systems are built on